xavierlepretre/polymesh_docs/Polymesh/docs/permissioned_roles.md

 ## Governing Council Membership

-The Governance Coucil ratify and reject PIPs and schedule their execution.
-Like committees, the governing council manage their own membership via their usual voting process.
+The Governing Council ratify and reject PIPs, and schedule their execution.
+Like committees, the Governing Council manage their own membership via their usual voting process.